Investment in human augmentation technology is growing fast

 It is unanimous: we are in the middle of a new revolution in the technology industry.
 Apparently, the human augmentation market will be worth approximately 400 billion dollars by 2027, according to Report Ocean.
 And that shows a huge increase since 2020.
 The same report noted that the human augmentation market was worth almost 90 billion dollars in 2020.

-Human augmentation is the ability to perform actions, whether physical or mental, with the help of tools that practically integrates into our bodies.
+Human augmentation is the ability to perform actions, whether physical or mental, with the help of tools that practically integrates into our bodies — pushing the limits of our natural capabilities.
 Here the word "practically" has an ambiguous meaning since not every increment of this type is directly grafted onto the body.
 And it has not been difficult to see this human performance improvement in our daily lives.

 We are already experiencing an increase in our natural abilities thanks to wearable devices, such as smartwatches and smartphones.
 This leads to our ability to communicate "where no man has gone before."
 Sounds familiar?